centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li>name - the translatable name of the page, used in administrative displays and the page’s corresponding order status; if not specified, defaults to the title</li>
 <li>help - the translatable help text displayed in a .checkout-help div at the top of the checkout page (defined as part of the form array, not displayed via hook_help())</li>
 <li>weight - integer weight of the page used for determining the page order; populated automatically if not specified</li>
-<li>status_cart - TRUE or FALSE indicating whether or not this page’s corresponding order status should be considered a shopping cart order status (this is necessary because the shopping cart module relies on order status to identify the user’s current shopping cart); defaults to TRUE</li>
+<li>status_cart - TRUE or FALSE indicating whether this page’s corresponding order status should be considered a shopping cart order status (this is necessary because the shopping cart module relies on order status to identify the user’s current shopping cart); defaults to TRUE</li>
-<li>buttons - TRUE or FALSE indicating whether or not the checkout page should have buttons for continuing and going back in the checkout process; defaults to TRUE</li>
+<li>buttons - TRUE or FALSE indicating whether the checkout page should have buttons for continuing and going back in the checkout process; defaults to TRUE</li>
 <li>back_value - the translatable value of the submit button used for going back in the checkout process; defaults to ‘Back’</li>
 <li>submit_value - the translatable value of the submit button used for going forward in the checkout process; defaults to ‘Continue’</li>
 <li>prev_page - the page_id of the previous page in the checkout process; should not be set by the hook but will be populated automatically when the page is loaded</li>